bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

 === Theoretical Guarantees from Composition <chap:adaptation_anchors:solution:guarantees>

-By framing adaptation as FPL composition, we inherit the theoretical guarantees from @chap:encoding_intentionality:
+By framing adaptation as #abbrv.FPL composition, we inherit the theoretical guarantees from @chap:encoding_intentionality:

 From the *Minimum Fulfillment Bound* (@thm:min-fulfillment-bound): Achieving high composed value guarantees minimum performance on both specifications.
 We can't achieve high overall fulfillment while failing on either domain.